In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 The premium version comes in three simple subscription modules, they are:

-As far as I have researched, I found out that all the plans offer the same benefits and unlock the same features as well.
+As far as I have researched, I found out that all the plans offer the same benefits and unlock the same features.
 Hence, it solely depends on the budget and time.

-I mean, if you want to learn full-fledged for a year and are willing to pay $119.88/- per year religiously, then you can easily go with the annual subscription.
+I mean, if you want to learn full-fledged for a year and are willing to pay $119.88/- per year religiously, then you can quickly go with the annual subscription.

-NOTE: Flowkey also offers a 7-day free trial, which unlocks all the premium features.
+NOTE: Flowkey also offers a 7-day free trial unlocks all the premium features.

 Frequently Asked Questions